What Can I Grow in a Container?

 Consider including shrubs in your container gardening designs, too.
 Plant breeders have been shrinking favorite shrubs into sizes that thrive in containers.
 You can find dwarf butterfly bush, hydrangea, ninebark, azalea, sweetspire ,and many others.
 Small shrub roses, which still produce full-size flowers, also thrive in containers.

 The secret to success with container gardening is choosing the right size pot and filling it with premium potting soil.
 For vegetables, herbs, flowers, and shrubs, Miracle-Gro® Potting Mix will provide just the right mix of nutrients in a light, fluffy soil.
 For berries and trees, fill pots with Miracle-Gro® Moisture Control® Potting Mix to help protect against over-and under-watering, which is vital for fruit plants and woody plants.
 Whatever plant friends you're growing in your pots, be sure to feed them regularly with Miracle-Gro® Water Soluble All Purpose Plant Food, following label directions.
+Or, choose a plant food specifically formulated for the plants you're growing, like Miracle-Gro® Water Soluble Plant Food for Vegetables & Herbs.
 When used as directed, this powerful combination of Miracle-Gro® potting mix and plant food will bring you 3 times the harvest with edibles, or 3 times the blooms with flowers (vs. unfed)!

 With so many choices, you can create a beautiful, productive container garden that is the envy of the neighborhood!